mramshaw/Microservices/README.md

     http://www.se-radio.net/2018/07/se-radio-episode-331-kevin-goldsmith-on-architecture-and-organizational-design/

-One conclusion of interest is that trying to subvert Conway's Law can give rise to dysfunctional organizations - where there is a clear software arcitecture, having an org chart that matches that structure can serve to clarify and delineate code (and bug) responsibilities.
+One conclusion of interest is that trying to subvert Conway's Law can give rise to dysfunctional organizations - where there is a clear software architecture, having an org chart that matches that structure can serve to clarify and delineate code (and bug) responsibilities.